stijuh/DiscordDockerManager/README.md

 The currently supported actions are:

-- Retrieving a list of all containers, running or not
+- Retrieving a list of all containers, optionally filtered by status and name
-- Restarting containers by name or id
-- Stopping containers by name or id
+- Stopping, (re)starting, renaming or removing containers by name or id
+- Retrieve logs of a container in txt format
+- Run an image from [Docker Hub](https://hub.docker.com/) with commands to execute
+- Run your own or publicly available code hosted on [Github](https://github.com/) as a container (cannot contain env variables, see [Limitations](#4-limitations).)
 - A help menu that basically says what I'm writing here

 ___